na-na-hi/renget/archive/weirdbutfunjailbreaksandprompts.md

 Check the bottom for one new, interesting but not 'fun' prompt.

+>>Need a new RP start, try using this one.
+Remove 'be creative' and everything past in order to remove possible 'weird' starts, but from testing?
+Shit's pretty cool.
+>(OOC: Please make a relevant scenario and create an open ended story to introduce the character.
+Be creative and think outside the box while staying true to the character.)

 >(I am going to watch [name of movie] together with {{char}}.
 Write down their reactions and commentary to the most memorable scenes of the movie)

 >(Time skip to the future. {{char}} and {{user}} have known each other for years, but now, {{user}} must leave.
 Generate an intro for the beginning of the end of their relationship.)